sreekanthreddybalne/aurora-ng-down-arrow-key-press/README.md

-auroraNgDownArroyKeyPress
+auroraNgDownArrowKeyPress
 =========================

-An AngularJS directive binding input element with Enter key press.
+An AngularJS directive binding input element with Down Arrow key press.

 ## Features
 - works similar to `onkeypress="if(event.which==40)"` and `onkeydown="if(event.which==40)"`of Javascript events.